The restoration of a 1980's Williams Defender arcade machine

 Our very nice friends at Chads Arcade sent over a couple of their Defender High Score save chips so that I could test them on our Defender machines at Skywire

-And these kits are great – replacing the need to have the 3 x AA batteries, or CR2032 battery conversions on the main motherboard by a static DRAM memory chip, that permanently saves your high scores
+And these kits are great – replacing the need to have the 3 x AA batteries, or CR2032 battery conversions on the main motherboard by a static DRAM FRAM memory chip, that permanently saves your high scores

 To install, depending on your Motherboard, you need to remove the existing PCD5101 CMOS RAM chip as shown in these photos